Line of Beauty

 A Young Masters not-for-profit project

-Line of Beauty brings two contemporary artists into dialogue within the preserved Georgian elegance of The Exhibitionist Hotel in South Kensington, a building shaped by the classical ideals that once defined the district’s identity.
-The exhibition takes its title from the classical ‘line of beauty’ the graceful serpentine curve rooted in Renaissance harmony and formalised by Hogarth; while the Georgian period’s devotion to proportion and symmetry becomes both setting and silent collaborator, and Paul Klee’s idea of ‘taking a line for a walk’ adds a gesture of exploration echoed in both artists’ practices.
+Taking its title from the classical ‘line of beauty’ the graceful serpentine curve rooted in Renaissance harmony and formalised by Hogarth; while the Georgian period’s devotion to proportion and symmetry becomes both setting and silent collaborator, and Paul Klee’s idea of ‘taking a line for a walk’ adds a gesture of exploration echoed in both artists’ practices.

 In this charged architectural backdrop, the surreal, conceptual portraiture of Cristina Schek meets the chromatic, quietly heightened interiors and architectural forms of Alexandra Baraitser.
-Their distinct practices, one rooted in digital mythmaking, the other in transformed still-life painting, unfold against a hotel steeped in cultural memory.
-Echoes of Oscar Wilde, and the refined sensibilities of Sargent and Whistler, linger within these walls, shaping an atmosphere of elegance and quiet decadence.
-Here, beauty curves, bends, and returns: a conversation between past and present, identity and desire, form and the imagined world.
+Their distinct practices, one rooted in digital myth-making, the other in transformed still-life painting, unfold against a hotel steeped in cultural memory.
+Echoes of Oscar Wilde and the refined sensibilities of Sargent and Whistler, linger within these walls, shaping an atmosphere of elegance and quiet decadence.
+Here, beauty curves, bends and returns: a conversation between past and present, identity and desire, form and the imagined world.

 Exhibition Details: